zx80/flask-simple-auth/docs/TUTORIAL.md

     assert res.status_code == 400
 ```

+Note that this also works with standard dataclasses.

-## Generic Support
+## Standard Type Hints Support

-Generic types (`list`, `dict`…) are also supported through JSON serialization.
+Types hints based on standard types (`list`, `dict`…) are also supported
-Let us add a route to report which numbers from a list are primes with the help
+through JSON serialization.
+Let us add a route to report which numbers from a
-of the `sympy` package:
+list are primes with the help of the `sympy` package:

 ```shell
 pip install sympy